3rd Australian Tunnelling Company: Spring Offensive

 In April 1918, the 3rd Australian and several other tunnelling companies (171st, 173rd, 183rd, 184th, 255th and 258th) were forced to move from their camps at Boeschepe, when the enemy broke through the Lys positions during the German spring offensive.
 These units were then put on duties that included digging and wiring trenches over a long distance from Reningelst to near Saint-Omer.
 The operation to construct these fortifications between Reningelst and Saint-Omer was carried out jointly by the British 171st, 173rd, 183rd, 184th, 255th, 258th, 3rd Canadian and 3rd Australian Tunnelling Companies.
+On 10 April, detachments of 3rd Australian Tunnelling Company and F Special (Gas) Company, RE, were thrown into the line to help 101st Brigade attempting to halt the German advance at Nieppe.

 During the great advance to victory in Autumn 1918, the 3rd Australian Tunnelling Company constructed a road bridge at Moudit under shell fire.